worldjoe/InstaForwarder/README.md

 this will output the path it installed to.
 Add that to your .env file

 ### RedGif support
 A "friend" of mine asked for something a little more NSFW.
-Redgif support has been added.
+Redgif support has been added, but not thoroughly tested.
+Feel free to send PRs.

 ## Twitter support
 You need a Twitter Bearer token.
 Grab a free account here: https://developer.x.com/en/portal/products